Shizaa09/car_lic_plate_detector/README.md

 ## Running on another PC
 Repeat the same steps on the target machine:

+firstly extract the zip file to LocalDisk D. then, run these commands in command prompt one by one.
 ```
 cd /d D:\car_lic_plate_detector
 python -m venv .venv